 Language is perhaps the most remarkable innovation in the history of the human species giving us an effective means to cooperate in groups, pursue complex ideas and develop unique perspectives of our world.
-Our Centre is investigating language as a diverse, dynamic and evolving organism that interacts with our perceptual processes in ingenious ways.
+Our Centre is investigating language as diverse, dynamic and evolving systems that interacts with our perceptual processes in intricate ways.
 Understanding why the world’s languages are designed so differently—and how our minds acquire and exploit them to achieve different outcomes—will help generate important scientific insights and exciting new technologies.

 What We Do

 We aim to integrate typology and descriptive linguistics, evolutionary approaches, and studies of learning and processing across a wide range of linguistic types with the aim of setting up a new approach to language that places diversity, variation and change at centre stage.

 At the heart of the Centre‘s work are four basic puzzles.